giacomogiudice/nishino/README.md

 ```

 and add it to the Netlify environment with `netlify env:import .env` or import it manually with `netlify env:set REDIS_URL <value>`.
+You can as well load it with `source .env` before running `npm run db-update`.

 If you have the tool `redis-cli`, you can interactively log into the database from your terminal